 - Saute diced onion and mushrooms in a pan.

-- Place onion, mushrooms, soup, and tofu crumbles in dutch oven.
+- Place onion, mushrooms, soup, and tofu crumbles (or beef) in the dutch oven.

 - Place oven over 15 to 20 hot coals for about 45 minutes.
 Add sour cream 15 minutes before severing.